aws-observability/aws-otel-python-instrumentation/performance-tests/README.md

 There is one dynamic test here called [OverheadTests](https://github.com/open-telemetry/opentelemetry-java-instrumentation/blob/main/benchmark-overhead/src/test/java/io/opentelemetry/OverheadTests.java).
 The `@TestFactory` method creates a test pass for each of the [defined configurations](https://github.com/open-telemetry/opentelemetry-java-instrumentation/blob/main/benchmark-overhead/src/test/java/io/opentelemetry/config/Configs.java).
 Before the tests run, a single collector instance is started.
-Each test pass has one or more agents configured and those are tested in series.
+Each test pass has one or more distroConfigs and those are tested in series.
-For each agent defined in a configuration, the test runner (using [testcontainers](https://www.testcontainers.org/)) will:
+For each distro defined in a configuration, the test runner (using [testcontainers](https://www.testcontainers.org/)) will:

 1. create a fresh postgres instance and populate it with initial data.
-2. create a fresh instance of [spring-petclinic-rest](https://github.com/spring-petclinic/spring-petclinic-rest) instrumented with the specified agent
+2. create a fresh instance of [spring-petclinic-rest](https://github.com/spring-petclinic/spring-petclinic-rest) instrumented with the specified distroConfig
 3. measure the time until the petclinic app is marked "healthy" and then write it to a file.
 4. if configured, perform a warmup phase.
 During the warmup phase, a bit of traffic is generated in order to get the application into a steady state (primarily helping facilitate jit compilations).
 Currently, we use a 30 second warmup time.
 5. start a JFR recording by running `jcmd` inside the petclinic container